The Blog Social

 • Repurpose content into carousels and emails

-• Analyze top-performing content
+• Analyse top-performing content

 • Set goals for the next 90 days